-Despite legal protection, every year the RSPB receives over more than reports of wild bird crime, with many more reported to the police and other agencies.
+Despite legal protection, every year the RSPB receives over 500 reports of wild bird crime, with many more reported to the police and other agencies.

 The RSPB's Investigations Section's main role is to support the statutory authorities by providing advice, expert witness and investigative help on wild bird crime.